rocketpoolgmc/rocketpool-gmc/meta/bounty-faq.md

 ### I've completed a bounty, how do I submit a claim?

 If you're not already a member, please join the [GMC Discord Server](https://discord.gg/tZDFBbh7uM).
 There is a public [Bounties Discord Channel](https://discord.com/channels/1109303903767507016/1174420540220506132) in that server.
-Send a brief message in that channel indicating which bounty you're claming, and someone from the GMC will respond.
+Send a brief message in that channel indicating which bounty you're claiming, and someone from the GMC will respond.

 Alternatively, you can DM the GMC Administrator (currently ShfRyn.)
 Or leave a message in the [GMC Public Discussion thread](https://discord.com/channels/405159462932971535/1064611985523757067) on the official [Rocket Pool discord server](https://discord.gg/rocketpool).